Channel state information

 In wireless communications, channel state information (CSI) is the known channel properties of a communication link.
 This information describes how a signal propagates from the transmitter to the receiver and represents the combined effect of, for example, scattering, fading, and power decay with distance.
 The method is called channel estimation.
 The CSI makes it possible to adapt transmissions to current channel conditions, which is crucial for achieving reliable communication with high data rates in multiantenna systems.

-CSI needs to be estimated at the receiver and usually quantized and feedback to the transmitter (although reverse-link estimation is possible in time-division duplex (TDD) systems).
+CSI needs to be estimated at the receiver and usually quantized and fed back to the transmitter (although reverse-link estimation is possible in time-division duplex (TDD) systems).
 Therefore, the transmitter and receiver can have different CSI.
 The CSI at the transmitter and the CSI at the receiver are sometimes referred to as CSIT and CSIR, respectively.

 Different kinds of channel state information

 There are basically two levels of CSI, namely instantaneous CSI and statistical CSI.

 Instantaneous CSI (or short-term CSI) means that the current channel conditions are known, which can be viewed as knowing the impulse response of a digital filter.
 This gives an opportunity to adapt the transmitted signal to the impulse response and thereby optimize the received signal for spatial multiplexing or to achieve low bit error rates.

 Statistical CSI (or long-term CSI) means that a statistical characterization of the channel is known.
 This description can include, for example, the type of fading distribution, the average channel gain, the line-of-sight component, and the spatial correlation.
 As with instantaneous CSI, this information can be used for transmission optimization.

 The CSI acquisition is practically limited by how fast the channel conditions are changing.
 In fast fading systems where channel conditions vary rapidly under the transmission of a single information symbol, only statistical CSI is reasonable.
 On the other hand, in slow fading systems instantaneous CSI can be estimated with reasonable accuracy and used for transmission adaptation for some time before being outdated.

 In practical systems, the available CSI often lies in between these two levels; instantaneous CSI with some estimation/quantization error is combined with statistical information.